sidhlee/django-postgresql-realestate/README.md

 ### Create an app

-Django app is a sub-module of a project that can function independently and therefore can be easily used in other projects.
+Django app is a sub-module of a project that can function independently and therefore can be easily re-used in other projects.

 ```bash
 python manage.py startapp appname
 ```

+Django app can created in order to:

+- Create complete MVC - pages, templates, model, controllers, etc..
+- Create just model to be added through admin interface

 ### Setting up static Assets